Lagaa/pycharm-blender-mac/README.md

 ## Versions

-This document assumes these software versions.
+This document assumes these software versions, as these were current when this repo was built and tested.
 Earlier or later versions may not work the same way.

 - Blender 2.79b
+- PyCharm 2018.2
 - Python 3.5.3
-- PyCharm 2018.2
+- macOS 10.13.6

 ## Set up PyCharm for Blender on macOS